patricksandquist/Sidewinder/README.md

 ![logo]

 Sidewinder is Snake with a big "twist"!
-Written in Javascript, Sidewinder takes advantage of CSS transitions to add a new dimension to Snake while maintaining it's classic root.
+Written in Javascript, Sidewinder takes advantage of CSS transitions to add a new dimension to Snake while maintaining its classic root.

 [Live game][liveLink]
 [liveLink]: https://rawgit.com/patricksandquist/Sidewinder/master/html/snake.html